maujavier91/letters-minigame/README.md

     - However, a complete solution will increase the likelihood of being selected, and it will save time during our in-person interview.

-## Thanks for your time!
-The Enara Health team!

 ## Instructions